-We start our morning with a tour of New Delhi, with a visit to Birla House, the former residence of Mahatma Gandhi, before his assassination in 1948.
-We then visit the famous India Gate, a war memorial located astride the Rajpath, on the eastern edge of the ‘ceremonial axis’ of New Delhi.
-We then drive by the Houses of Parliament and Connaught Place to Humayun's Tomb*.
-This tomb, built in 1570, is of particular cultural significance as it was the first garden-tomb on the Indian subcontinent.
-It inspired several major architectural innovations, culminating in the construction of the Taj Mahal.
-We continue to the Qutub Minar and its Monuments*.
-Built in the early 13th century the red sandstone tower of Qutub Minar at 73 metres (240 ft.), is the tallest brick minaret in the world.
-The surrounding archaeological area contains funerary buildings, notably the magnificent Alai-Darwaza Gate, a masterpiece of Indo-Muslim art and two mosques.
-After our tour of New Delhi, we drive to Agra, where we check in our hotel on arrival.
+We see another side of the city today with a visit to New Delhi’s Birla House, the former residence of Mahatma Gandhi before he was assassinated by Nathuram Godse in 1948.
+Next we visit the famous India Gate followed by the Houses of Parliament, Connaught Place and Humayun's Tomb*, built in 1570 as the first garden-tomb on the Indian subcontinent.
+We continue to the UNESCO World Heritage Site of Qutub Minar and its Monuments*.
+Built over the course of 300 years, the red sandstone tower of Qutub Minar is 72.5 meters and five stories high.
+The surrounding archaeological area also includes the magnificent Alai-Darwaza Gate, a masterpiece of Indo-Muslim art.
+After the tour of New Delhi, we drive to Agra.
+Upon arrival in Agra, we check in to our hotel.

 Overnight: Hotel in Agra (2 Nights) (B)

 Day 04: Agra